 How does solar water heating work?

-A solar water heating system consists of three major components:
+A solar water heating system involves three main parts:

-- One or more solar collectors (tubes or panels, usually roof mounted),
+- Solar collectors (tubes or panels, usually roof mounted);

 - A hot water cylinder with two heating coils (a twin-coil cylinder), or other multiple inputs.